The 4 BEST Day Trips from Tokyo

 • Getting this pass means you won’t be taking a direct train to Kamakura.
 To get to Kamakura, you’ll need to transfer from the Odakyu line to the Enoden line at Fujisawa Station.

-• The first Tokugawa Shogunate, Ieyasu Tokugawa’s, remains and his grandson’s bodies are buried here in a stunningly beautiful and intricately-designed set of buildings: Toshogu Shrine and Taiyuin Temple.
-Since Nikko escaped American bombing during World War II, the buildings you see are the original–a rarity in Japan.
+The tombs of the first Tokugawa Shogunate, Ieyasu Tokugawa, and his grandson are buried here in a stunningly beautiful and intricately designed set of buildings: Toshogu Shrine and Taiyuan Temple.

-• Nikko also has a lot of natural beauty and hot springs (onsens).
+Nikko also has a lot of natural beauty and hot springs (onsens).
 11.5 kilometers outside of Nikko is the hot spring town of Chuzen-ji Onsen with its beautiful lake, waterfalls, and mountains.
-Thirty minutes away from Chuzen-ji Onsen is another onsen village called Yumoto Onsen where you’ll find more waterfalls, lakes, and hiking trails.

 DIY Day Trip to Nikko